 Building self-compassion in children: 3 steps

 Self-compassion is something your child needs to learn and practise.
-Try these three steps to build self-compassion in your child.
+Try these 3 steps to build self-compassion in your child.

 Pause and notice when your child is angry, frustrated or disappointed because things haven’t gone the way they wanted and they’re being hard on themselves.
-For example, your child’s craft hasn’t turned out the way they hoped or they weren’t chosen for the school choir.
-Maybe your child feels bad for being mean to a friend.
+For example, your child’s craft hasn’t turned out the way they hoped, they weren’t chosen for the school choir, or perhaps they feel bad for being mean to a friend.

 You might hear your child say things like ‘I’m the worst’, ‘I’m hopeless’ or ‘I’ll never be able to do it’.
 Or your child might be quiet and look upset.